jaapvandervelde/treewalker/docs/configuration.md

     In the current implementation, note (visible in the example) that the term that applies to the folder doesn't necessarily apply to its name, but to its entire path.
 As a result, a term that should apply to the directory can appear *before* a term that applies to the folder it is in.
 E.g. `__pycache__` is in `dataframe`, but matches itself because of `torch_test`, which comes before `dataframe` in its path!

 !!! note
-    If you need to use characters with special meaning on the commandline, like `-` or `/` denoting a new switch, put the entire value of `-qd` in quotes, for example `treewalker -db files.sqlite -qd "__pycache__ in -python"` for any directory that has `'-python'` in its name.
+    If you need to use characters with special meaning on the command-line, like `-` or `/` denoting a new switch, put the entire value of `-qd` in quotes, for example `treewalker -db files.sqlite -qd "__pycache__ in -python"` for any directory that has `'-python'` in its name.

 ##### query_file